Hurricane Debby (2000): Meteorological history

 A strong tropical wave emerged into the Atlantic Ocean from the west coast of Africa on August 16.
-By the following day, an area of low pressure was noted near 10°N 30°W. However, Dvorak classifications were not be initiated due to insignificant convective banding.
+By the following day, an area of low pressure was noted near 10°N 30°W. However, Dvorak classifications were not initiated due to insignificant convective banding.
 At 0000 UTC on August 18, the National Hurricane Center's Tropical Analysis and Forecast Branch (TAFB) indicated a low-level circulation, though the system was still considered "too weak to classify".
 The TAFB released an initial classification later that day at 1145 UTC.
 Convective banding had increased, though the system as a whole was poorly organized.
 It then began to gradually organize while moving westward at approximately 17 mph.
 By late on August 19, convection had consolidated around a well-defined center of circulation.
 As a result, it is estimated that Tropical Depression Seven developed at 1800 UTC, while located about 1,035 mi east of the Windward Islands.
 In the initial advisory by the National Hurricane Center, the agency noted a large area of convection, weak vertical wind shear, warm sea surface temperatures (SSTs), all of which produced a favorable environment for intensification.

 The depression strengthened and became Tropical Storm Debby at 0000 UTC on August 20.
 Operationally, it was not upgraded to a tropical storm until 15 hours later.
 After classification, the center of circulation was difficult to locate due to the re-organization of convection.
 Although the circulation remained relatively disorganized, the central dense overcast (CDO) associated with Debby was large, symmetrical, and had cold cloud tops.
 By 0600 UTC on August 21, Debby had strengthened into a Category 1 hurricane.
 Despite reconnaissance aircraft flight reports of sustained winds ranging from 92 to 101 mph, Debby was not upgraded to a hurricane.
 Six hours later, the storm reached its maximum sustained wind speed of 85 mph.
 Additionally, Debby attained its minimum barometric pressure of 991 mbar early on August 22.
 It was operationally not upgraded to a hurricane until 0900 UTC on August 22, due to a poorly defined circulation.
 Hurricane-force winds were very concentrated, extending only 25 mi from the storm's center of circulation.